Wellnhopterus: Description

 In its description by Andres and Langston Jr., Wellnhopterus was given an estimated wingspan of about 3 m, much smaller than that of the contemporary species Quetzalcoatlus northropi, which had an estimated wingspan of around 10 to 11 m.
 However, the wingspan of Wellnhopterus is comparable to another contemporary species of Quetzalcoatlus, Q. lawsoni, which had estimated wingspan of around 4.5 m.
 With regards to the structure of its snout, Wellnhopterus has a well-defined bluntness in its jaws and a stockier and shorter neck, which is very different from the slender-jawed and longer-necked structure of its coeval Quetzalcoatlus.
 Due to these features, Wellnhopterus has been compared to other "blunt-jawed" members of the Azhdarchidae (the family to which Wellnhopterus belongs), which have a more robustly-built but shorter neck and thicker jaws.
 One such example is Hatzegopteryx from Romania.

 Classification

 In its description in 2021 by Andres and Langston Jr., Wellnhopterus was recovered as a member of the family Azhdarchidae.
 In the same year, Andres performed a phylogenetic analysis in which he recovered Wellnhopterus in the subfamily Quetzalcoatlinae within Azhdarchidae.
 Wellnhopterus was more specifically found in a trichotomy with Cryodrakon and a clade consisting of Hatzegopteryx, Arambourgiania, and Quetzalcoatlus.
 The first cladogram below shows the results of his study.
-In 2023, paleontologist Rodrigo Pêgas and colleagues performed their own phylogenetic analysis and recovered Wellnhopterus in a much more different position than Andres in 2021.
+In 2023, paleontologist Rubi Pêgas and colleagues performed their own phylogenetic analysis and recovered Wellnhopterus in a much more different position than Andres in 2021.
 Within Azhdarchidae, it formed a trichotomy with both Phosphatodraco and Aralazhdarcho.
 This clade, which was joined by Eurazhdarcho, was recovered outside Quetzalcoatlinae in a more basal (primitive) position.
 The second cladogram below shows the results of their analysis.